 Neck training has had a lot of research done on it in the past, mainly because we want to know if it’s totally safe to do.

 To keep things as safe as possible, I highly recommend you read through this article and take the information seriously.
-You will need it when training your neck, and although injuries are rare, it’s very possible that something could go wrong
+It very well may help you avoid injuries while training your neck, and although they are rare, it’s very possible that it could happen to you.

 Then again, I feel like all of my readers are competent and understand that exerting your neck muscles too much is never a smart idea (right everybody?).